JoinColony/colonyJS/sdk/docs/api/classes/TxCreator.md

 The `TxCreator` allows for a simple API to cover all the different cases of transactions within the Colony Network.
 This is the base class of the TxCreator that only supports the `force()` action and no metatransactions.

-## Force a transaction
+## Create a standard transaction ("force" in dApp)

-- [TxCreator.force](TxCreator.md#force): force a Colony transaction, knowing you have the permissions to do so
+- [TxCreator.tx](TxCreator.md#tx): force a Colony transaction, knowing you have the permissions to do so

 Learn more about these functions in their individual documentation